ceriph/solusek/README.md

 ## TODO

+* Add archetype selection to character at level 3
+* Add skill types to spells.json
 * Add character advancement functionality
 * Separate 'equipment' and 'inventory' and add equip/unequip
   * Add 'slot' to character and equipment to allocate items